 I began my professional journalism career as an editor at City Limits, an award-winning New York City newsmagazine that covered housing, poverty, government, and economic development.
 As a senior editor, I wrote and edited stories on city politics, taxi drivers, refugees, construction workers, and homelessness.
 My December 2002 cover story, “Coney Island High,” which examined the legacy of urban renewal through the life story of a recovered drug dealer, was a finalist for the Freedom Forum’s Excellence in Urban Journalism Award and the Harry Chapin Media Awards.

 In 2003, after the U.S. invasion of Iraq, I moved to the Middle East.
-Over the next ten years, I covered some of the most important news stories of our time: the capture of Saddam Hussein, the rise of the Iraqi insurgency, the 2006 war between Israel and Hezbollah, Bashar al-Assad’s repression in Syria, the Arab revolutions, and the region’s ongoing Sunni-Shiite conflict.
+Over the next fifteen years, I covered some of the most important news stories of our time: the capture of Saddam Hussein, the rise of the Iraqi insurgency, the 2006 war between Israel and Hezbollah, Bashar al-Assad’s repression in Syria, the Arab revolutions, and the region’s ongoing Sunni-Shiite conflict.

 I specialize in stories that show how the larger politics of the region play out in everyday civilian life.
 For example, I wrote a story about the Syrian government's "kneel or starve" campaign of siege warfare in southern Damascus—and how people fought it by planting urban gardens.